This page deals specifically with the Facebook Profile Image. I also have a more detailed guide to using images on Facebook.

 It's always displayed as a square.
 You can upload a rectangular image, but it will be cropped to a square shape.

-You have to upload an image at least 180px by 180px.
-The thin white border is added automatically and there’s no way to remove it.
+The thin white border is added automatically, and there's no way to remove it.

-You’ll then get a basic cropping tool.
+You'll then get a basic cropping tool.
 Drag the corners of the box to change its size.
-Click in the box and drag to choose a different part of the image.
+Click inside the box and drag to choose a different part of the image.

 You can then click on the thumbnail and drag.
 Click "Done editing" when you're happy with it to go back to your page.

-Tip: If you find that your resulting profile picture is blurry after it’s downsized in Facebook, try uploading an image twice the size of the downsized image (that is, an image that is 336px by 336px).
+Tip: If you find that your resulting profile picture is blurry after it's downsized in Facebook, try uploading an image twice the size of the downsized image (that is, an image that is 340px by 340px).
 That often gives a sharper result.

-The Profile Picture is automatically overlayed on the Cover Photo.
-It’s 22px from the left edge of the Cover Photo and 211px from the top.
+The Profile Picture is automatically overlaid on the Cover Photo.
+It's 22px from the left edge of the Cover Photo and 211px from the top.